fabric8-launcher/launcher-booster-catalog/README.md

 Path   | Description
 ------ | -----------
-pipelinePlatform | (Optional) The Jenkins pipeline template to use for the boosters (only for runtimes) suggested | (Optional) Will be marked in the UI as a suggested option prerequisite | (Optional) The UI will mark this booster as needing special attention from the user
+suggested | (Optional) Will be marked in the UI as a suggested option prerequisite | (Optional) The UI will mark this booster as needing special attention from the user